 If parents are thinking of applying for early entry to Kindergarten for their child, they should contact the principal of their local school.
 This should be done early in the year before enrolment is desired, wherever possible.

-Parents need to complete the Early School Entry for Gifted Students application form (PDF, 60KB).
+Parents need to complete the Early School Entry for Gifted Students application form (PDF, 60KB) Early School Entry for Gifted Students application form (Word, 64KB).
 The form should be lodged with the school by the end of August (mid Term 3), in the year before enrolment is desired, to allow time for assessment of the application.
 As part of the process, a registered psychologist must do an assessment of the child to determine their level of cognitive development.

 Extended learning opportunities for students